hotmodelsactress.com

 She won the British Academy Television Award for Best Actress for her roles in series:

-Tutti Frutti (1987) BBC Scotland drama series as Suzi Kettles
+Tutti Frutti (1987) BBC Scotland - Suzi Kettles

-She portrayed Vivienne Rook MP in drama series Years and Years (2019).
+She played The Rt Hon Vivienne Rook MP in BBC and HBO dystopian science fiction drama miniseries Years and Years (2019).

 Facts